Battle of the CIMIC House

 CIMIC House was the British Army-led Multi-National Division (South-East)'s centre of Civil-Military Co-operation (CIMIC) activities in the Iraqi town of Al Amarah during the 2003–2011 occupation of Iraq.
-It was situated in the former residence of the Ba'ath Party governor of Maysan province. it was before the second battle of maysan al amarah 2006 Determined to capture the strong point, militiamen of the Shia Mahdi Army launched sustained attacks on the British positions at CIMIC House and the neighbouring Pink Palace, the seat of local government, beginning on 5 August 2004.
+It was situated in the former residence of the Ba'ath Party governor of Maysan province.
+It was before the Battle of Maysan al Amarah (2006) Determined to capture the strong point, militiamen of the Shia Mahdi Army launched sustained attacks on the British positions at CIMIC House and the neighbouring Pink Palace, the seat of local government, beginning on 5 August 2004.

-Al Amarah was garrisoned by two troops of soldiers from A squadron, the Queen's Royal Lancers (QRL), fewer than 90 soldiers from Y Company, 1st Battalion, the Princess of Wales's Royal Regiment (including a large contingent of Territorial Army elements from the 52nd Lowland Regiment mobilised to serve with the PWRR and QRL Battle Groups in April 2004), and 60 soldiers from the Royal Welch Fusiliers.
+Al Amarah was garrisoned by two troops of soldiers from A Squadron, Queen's Royal Lancers (QRL), fewer than 90 soldiers from Y Company, 1st Battalion, the Princess of Wales's Royal Regiment (including a large contingent of Territorial Army elements from the 52nd Lowland Regiment mobilized to serve with the PWRR and QRL Battle Groups in April 2004), and 60 soldiers from the Royal Welch Fusiliers.
 These units were part of the 1st Mechanised Brigade on TELIC IV.
 The forces in Amarah were isolated some 20 mi from the main Battle Group in Abu Naji, and dependent on convoys for resupply.
 During the siege, they faced an estimated 500 militiamen who launched a total of 86 assaults on the compound over the next 23 days, ranging from section strength up to a series of company-level assaults with 100-plus fighters.